WITHDRAWAL OF RANITIDINE In April 2020, the

 - sweating while having chest pain

-Heartburn isn’t associated with a heart attack.
-However, many people that have heartburn believe they’re having a heart attack because the symptoms can be very similar.
-You may be having a heart attack if you have:
+Heartburn is not associated with a heart attack.
+However, people who have heartburn may believe they’re having a heart attack because the symptoms can be very similar.
+According to the

 - difficulty breathing